tanveer-singh-db/demo_tf_generic_uc_assets/README.md

 - Managing storage credentials, workspace bindings, and grants
 - Delta sharing configurations and recipient management

-The project supports multi-cloud and multi-metastore deployments using a config-driven approach with minimal hardcoding.
+The project using a config-driven approach with minimal hardcoding.

 ---

 ## Key Concepts
 - Config-driven: Deployment controlled by *.tfvars or YAML-converted inputs

-- Metastore-aware: Resources are filtered and applied only if workspace-metastore match

-- Composable: Modules can be reused or omitted selectively
+- Resuable: Modules can be reused

-- Scalable: Designed for multi-workspace, multi-region setups

 ---